Do you play the zither or are you a zither-enthusiast?

 However, the zither is a rare instrument today, it is important to preserve its music and how to play it.
 One way of doing this is to spark interest also from a younger audience.
 This is the main reason for David to share not only traditional literature on Zithersound, but also present modern music.

 While Anna takes care of small and large animals as a vet during the day, she spends a large part of her free time on her musical and artistic skills.
 She sings, plays the piano, arranges compositions for our zither-trio and also illustrates specialist literature with her beautiful drawings.

 For many years, Anna has been playing every kind of song she could get (especially soundtracks, ranging from Disney to Game of Thrones).
 Since 2019 she is an active member of Zithersound.

-Currently, Lisa conducts research and studies enthusiastically for her master’s degree in Molecular Medicine at the University of Vienna.
-There are not many things which can distract her from her thrilling experiments or her master’s thesis.
-However, the Zither is definitely one of those.
+Lisa works enthusiastically in the field of medical research and loves to spend her spare time in nature, particularly in the local mountains.
+There are not many things which can distract her from her thrilling experiments.
+However, music and especially the Zither are definitely one of these.

 Lisa plays both as zither-soloist and in various ensemble formations.
 She performs at different occasions – ranging from regular concerts, to performances during events or benefit performances.
 She is a member of Zithersound since 2019 and wants to share her musical projects with the whole world.

 Vienna Zither Company